keyboardr/MapSL/docs/getting-started.md

    Implement the abstract `createMock(clazz: KClass<T>): T` function using your chosen mocking library (e.g., Mockito or MockK) to define how default mocks are created.
-3. In your test class's setup method (annotated with `@Before` in JUnit), register your `TestServiceLocator` instance using `ProcessServiceLocator.register`.
+3. In your test class's setup method (annotated with `@Before` in JUnit), register your `TestServiceLocator` instance using `MainServiceLocator.register`.
 This swaps out the production locator for the testing one for the duration of the test.
 You can use the optional registration block here to `put` specific fake implementations or pre-configured mocks for services you need to control in your tests.